ibraheemshahzeb1-beep/Personal-portfolio/README.md

 Welcome to my personal portfolio repository!
 This project showcases my skills, experience, and the digital work I have done, including video editing, digital design, and web development.

 ## 🚀 About Me
-I am a passionate digital creator and entrepreneur with an interest in technology, high-performance hardware, and digital media.
+I am a passionate digital creator and entrepreneur with an interest in technology and digital media.
 I specialize in creating engaging visual content and building online ventures.

 ### Core Skills & Expertise
 * **Video Editing & Production:** 3+ years of experience using industry-standard software including Adobe Premiere Pro, Adobe After Effects, and Filmora.
 * **Digital Design:** Crafting clean visual assets and UI designs.
-* **E-Commerce & Digital Management:** Experience running Shopify dropshipping and online business listings.
+* **E-Commerce & Digital Management:** Experience running webs and online business listings.
 * **Financial Analysis:** Keen interest in analyzing market trends, charting, and studying financial markets.

 ## 🛠️ Tech Stack & Tools Used